Psionica/psionica.github.io/docs/about.md

 ---

+## Platform

+Psionica offers you a number of tools to help you bring powerful tools for thought to life.

+### Support structure

+Find collaborators for working on exciting projects through [our friendly Discord server](https://discord.gg/NXYZUbhMNf).
+Get to know like-minded people with diverse backgrounds who share your interests in augmenting thought.

+### Hardware/software resources

+As part of [our transparent budget](https://opencollective.com/psionica), you can request hardware (e.g. a temporary GPU cluster in the cloud) or software resources (e.g. third-party API access) to support you in building your projects.
+That said, resources are granted on a case by case basis when free and open source alternatives are inaccessible.

+### Exposure

+Our website and online presence can help you gain the initial traction necessary to get open source projects off the ground.
+Put your ideas out there through our growing collection of transformative tools for thought and increase the visibility of your projects.

+### Opportunities

+Grow your network and learn about the latest opportunities in cognitive augmentation (e.g. job openings, hackathons, conferences), offered both by Psionica and other organizations.

+[Start Project](https://github.com/Psionica/psionica.github.io/issues/new/choose){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Join Us](https://discord.gg/NXYZUbhMNf){: .btn .fs-5 .mb-4 .mb-md-0 }

+---

 ## Structure

 Psionica's structure is a project in itself.
 We're suggesting a triple approach to cognitive augmentation in an attempt to surpass some of the challenges identified the field.[^4] By incorporating three nested constraints in our process, we're trying to strike a balance between open-ended exploration through experimental prototypes and results-oriented development of software tools.
 Those layers are embedded in the Studio, the Lab, and the Workshop.